 So paradoxically, the consumers – who are typically price-sensitive – demand high quality video (they’re used to TV image quality), yet the content owner is penalized for offering higher quality as every increase in consumption (time and/or quality) immediately leads to a higher bill.
 The issue is exacerbated by the trend towards higher resolutions, binge watching, and increased multiscreen viewing.
 It is a constant evaluation and tradeoff between quality, cost and customer satisfaction.

 The Internet, in all its glory, capability and tremendous capacity, has traditionally not been a medium that can scale affordably to TV-sized audiences around the world without either having to compromise on picture quality (bitrate) or play-back quality (playback consistency, elimination of buffering and re-buffering).
 This leaves content providers with quite a conundrum.

-Our hybrid CDN approach, CDN Mesh Delivery, finally offers broadcasters an easy-to-implement technology that breaks the correlation between viewer behavior and the cost of delivery.
+Our hybrid CDN approach, Mesh Delivery, finally offers broadcasters an easy-to-implement technology that breaks the correlation between viewer behavior and the cost of delivery.